Retirement Living: COVID-19 Pandemic Response

 What is Carinity doing to protect Retirement Living community residents from COVID-19?

 To reduce the risk of community transmission we have installed alcohol-based hand sanitiser stations at the entries of our aged care facilities and in community rooms at each retirement village for anyone entering or leaving these areas to use.
+Residents and visitors using the community rooms will also be required to log in using the QR code at the front entrances.

 We have provided current and will provide new village residents with the Department of Health Factsheet: Advice for Retirement Villages.